China’s Space Station To Plunge To Earth Sunday In Latest Data: 1 Person In History Ever Hit By Space Debris

 According to the Detroit News, the space station’s possible re-entry point includes a path in the U.S. as it makes its way around the Earth.
 That path goes from Northern California to Pennsylvania and all points in between, which potentially leaves quite a few folks in this nation looking toward the sky on Sunday.

 Any debris that falls from this space station is potentially dangerous and authorities are warning folks to stay clear of fallen debris.
-Experts claim that the chances of anyone getting hit with debris from this Space Station is a long shot.
+Experts claim that the chance of anyone getting hit with debris from this Space Station is a long shot.
 With that said, there was one documented case in the world where someone was hit by falling space debris.
+That happened in Tulsa, Oklahoma, back in 1997.

 That person was in her hometown in the U.S. when she was hit back in 1997, which is described in a previous Inquisitr article from earlier this month.
 Her name is Lottie Williams and she was walking with friends in a park when she felt as if someone tapped her on the shoulder.
 Her friends were not close enough to her be the culprit but when she turned around no one was there.

 About 30 minutes prior to this, Lottie and her friends saw a “spectacular fireball” streak through the sky and they were in awe of the “beautiful” sight.
 Then a half-hour later she felt that tap and it scared her, so she started to run.
-When she turned around and saw that no one was there it was perplexing to Lottie as to what had just happened.
+When she turned around and saw that no one was there, Lottie was perplexed.

-At the same time they heard something fall to the ground and when they looked on the ground they found a piece of something that had the weight of an “empty soda can” to it.
+At the same time, they heard something fall to the ground and when they looked on the ground, they found a piece of something that had the weight of an “empty soda can” to it.
 It looked like fabric, but it made the sound of metal if you tapped it.

 After she took the piece to the local astronomy club to see if they knew what it was, it was sent to several different places to be analyzed.
 The final analysis came out of the University of Tulsa.
 This is where a professor deemed the object that had hit Lottie — a piece space junk.